LETS TALK ABOUT

 What is Tarot?

-I believe tarot is not about predicting a fixed or predetermined future.
-Every practitioner sees the cards a little differently, and I approach tarot as a conversation with the universe—a way to tap into the energy around your situation and receive messages that are relevant for you right now.
+I approach tarot as a way to tap into the energy around your situation and receive messages that are relevant for you right now.
 The cards can offer insight into patterns, possibilities, and the direction things may be heading if you continue on your current path, but they do not dictate what will happen.

-What can I expect from a Tarot Card Reading?
+What can I expect from a Tarot/intuitive card Reading?